-- Many new actions will be taken to address the community's air quality priorities - South Coast AQMD will use a variety of many different\strategies, such as regulation, incentives, outreach, enforcement, monitoring, and collaborationmore - Many actions also rely on effective collaborations with other agencies, organizations, businesses, and others - The estimated emission reduction targets resulting from incentives supported by actions in this CERP are: - NOx: 377.140 to 50 tons per year - DPM: 0.5 to 0.61.5 tons per year - Additional emission reductions are achieved through actions that include strategiesmay not be quantifiable at this time, such as, rule development and enhanced enforcement shops as air quality priorities.
+- Many new actions will be taken to address the community's air quality priorities - South Coast AQMD will use a variety of strategies, such as regulation, incentives, outreach, enforcement, monitoring, and collaboration - Many actions also rely on effective collaborations with other agencies, organizations, businesses, and others - The maximum of the estimated emission reduction targets resulting from actions in this CERP are:

+NOx: 377.1tons per yearDPM: 1.5 tons per year

+Additional emission reductions are achieved through actions that may not be quantifiable at this time, such as, rule development and enhanced enforcement railyards, metal processing facilities, rendering facilities, and auto body shops as air quality priorities.
 These sources of air pollution are often located close to homes, schools, and other community areas where the public can be exposed to harmful pollutants.
-As a result, reducing exposure to air pollution at exposure reduction at schools and childcare centers is also a priority for the community.
+As a result, reducing exposure to air pollution at schools and childcare centers is also a priority for the community.
 The community also cited general concerns about industrial facilities in the community, including waste transfer stations.

-The South Coast AQMD, CARB, and U.S. EPA have air quality regulations to reduce air pollution from sources such as trucks, autobody shops, and metal processing facilities.
+The South Coast AQMD, CARB, and U.S. EPA have air quality regulations to reduce air pollution from sources such as trucks, auto body shops, and metal processing facilities.
 The relevant agencies enforce these regulations.
 Additionally, the South Coast AQMD and CARB have begun the process of developing new requirements that would further reduce air pollution from sources prioritized by the community.